tangbonze/zmk-config-CB70/README.md

-Adding to the README to trigger a recompile
+Adding to the README again to trigger a recompile